Last Updated on November 28, 2023 by Laura Teso

 The second attraction in the village

-You may be surprised but the second attraction of the village (according to TripAdvisor) is not a church or a museum, but a deli shop called Pane e Companatico (something like Bread and Filling).
+You may be surprised but the second attraction of the village (according to TripAdvisor) is not a church or a museum, but a deli shop, Pane e Companatico (Bread and Filling).
 The shop is in a lovely and colourful piazzetta.
 It is run by a gentle lady, Silvana, who made us some delicious panini that we ate on the outside bench.
 She told us has been running the shop for 36 years, without a day off, and that the secret of her success is preparing the panini with love.
 In fact she is very proud of her TripAdvisor placement.

 - South of the burg you can visit the Bosco Isabella, a romantic garden built at the end of XIX century by Odoardo Luchini, who had a great passion for English gardens.
 The Luchini family was part of a Masonic lodge.
 Therefore the garden is full of Masonic symbols.

 - The Osteria Grossa, ancient way station and customs, that hosted the illustrious pilgrims I quoted at the beginning of the post.

 - Fifteen minutes away there’s another attraction/activity worth a visit, the free thermal bath called Terme di San Filippo, consisting of several pools of varying temperature.
 The most famous spot is the Fosso Bianco, meaning white moat.
 There’s a big limestone formation, there, nicknamed the White Whale.
 It can be interesting to see as a natural spectacle, even for those who don’t want to take advantage of the hot springs.